 Where does your money go?

 Energy bills.
-They're a decent chunk of household expenses, yet many don't know where their money goes.
+They're a decent chunk of household expenses, but many people don't know where their money actually goes.

 With the help of Ofgem's handy pie chart, let's take a look at what you pay for.

 Before we go on, note that this is a TYPICAL breakdown for a DUAL FUEL customer.
 Some of the "wedges" will vary depending on supplier, which part of the country you're in, and how much energy you use.

 Let's examine each wedge in turn, based on data for 2020.

-As you can see, the largest wedge by far (almost half) is the wholesale cost of energy.
+As you can see, the largest wedge by far (a whopping 39.66%) is the wholesale cost of energy.
 This is the price at which suppliers, like us, buy the energy from the generators.
 Some suppliers generate their own energy, but aren't allowed to supply themselves directly.
 Instead, they sell to the National Grid and buy back what they need.

 We've covered what drives wholesale energy prices in a separate blog, but a lot of it rests on supply and demand, and events that affect generation, transport, or storage.
 Nowadays, for example, much of our gas comes from overseas, including Norway and Russia.
 Events which affect these countries, or any of the countries upon which they rely for the distribution or generation of energy, might affect the wholesale cost in the UK.

 These are all the costs associated with getting the electricity and gas from the generators and into homes and businesses across the country.
 They add up to a tidy 23.84% of your average bill.
 All the infrastructure, transport, and maintenance costs – pylons, wires, pipes, tanks, substations, meters, balancing, storage, and the cost of supplying energy to difficult areas like remote or awkward terrain.
-It also pays for running 24 hour emergency telephone lines in the event of outages.
+This also pays for running 24 hour emergency telephone lines in the event of outages.